max3-2/itsh5py/docs/index.md

 exists especially with python types.

-This is a small implementation of recursive dict support for python to write and read h5 files with many different pythonic data types.
+This is a small implementation of recursive dict support for python to write and read *hdf-files* with many different pythonic data types.
 Almost all types implemented in default python and *numpy* should be supported, even in nested structures.
 The resulting files work in *hdfview* and *panoply* with some small drawbacks.